tlevine/www.thomaslevine.com/content/!/data-science/index.md

 data scientist would have deeper knowledge in many of these areas.

 ## Other thoughts
+Boring to robots
+(This presents some ethical issues

 (I also see ergonomics as a mindset, so maybe any discipline is a mindset.)